777quality/Hopin-QA-Challenge/README.md

-# Hopin QA Challenge :rocket:
+# Robot Framework UI & API Demo :rocket:
 ## Summary
 This project consists of a Robot Framework 🤖 test suite (along with various custom libraries), for testing the UI and API of a ReactJS / Node.js application.